Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Experiments

 [1]{ \ifdimcomp{#1pt}{>}{\maxvalNormOSS pt}{#1}{ \ifdimcomp{#1pt}{<}{\minvalNormOSS pt}{#1}{ \pgfmathparse{int(round(100*(#1/(\maxvalNormOSS-\minvalNormOSS))-(\minvalNormOSS*(100/(\maxvalNormOSS-\minvalNormOSS)))))} \xdef\tempa{\pgfmathresult} \cellcolor{green!\tempa!red!\opacity} #1 }} } [6]{ \ifdimcomp{#1pt}{>}{#3 pt}{#1}{ \ifdimcomp{#1pt}{<}{#2 pt}{#1}{ \pgfmathparse{int(round(100*(#1/(#3-#2))-(\minvalNormOSS*(100/(#3-#2)))))} \xdef\tempa{\pgfmathresult} \cellcolor{#5!\tempa!#4!#6} #1 }} }

 [1]{ \gradientcellOSS{#1}{\minvalNormOSS}{\maxvalNormOSS}{red}{green}{\opacity} }

-\paragraph{Implementation Details} All reported results are based on the $testmini$ subset of the dataset.
-To establish a baseline for comparison, we simulate random chance by selecting a random option for multiple-choice questions over 1000 trials.
+\paragraph{Implementation Details} All reported results are on the $testmini$ subset.
+As a comparative baseline, we simulate random chance by selecting a random option for multiple-choice questions over 1000 trials.
 Additionally, the problems in \dataset were independently solved by the paper’s authors (four engineering graduates and two PhDs), serving as a human performance baseline.
 We evaluate the benchmark using various prompting methods, including zero shot, few shot (2-shot), Chain-of-Thought \citep{wei2022chain}, and Step Back prompting \citep{zhengtake}.
 For multiple-choice questions, we use exact match for answer comparison.
 The model inference prompts are structured to elicit a step-by-step solution, the final answer, and the corresponding option.
-Details about these prompts are provided in \S \ref{prompts}.
 As part of our analysis, we conducted three additional experiments: (1) analyzing model performance on the \textit{test-img} split, (2) converting the questions from \textit{test-img} into text, along with the transformation of diagrams into descriptions, and (3) evaluating OpenAI o1 models on questions without diagrams.